 We have this Fjallraven Campus Ace 6L Backpack.
 It also serves as a great practise for the future, our older kids now carry a little more of their own equipment, and they will carry more as time goes, and they grow.

 You might also consider packing a few books for the trip.
 Here are some of our favorites about camping.

 Bring more clothes – seriously MORE

 Toddlers are adventures at heart, and when they explore they will get, wet, dirty and cold.
 A fresh set of clothes will be needed ALL THE TIME.
 While you are camping, washing might not be an option, so bringing a lot of clean clothes is a great idea.
 That and lowering your standards of what clean is 🙂

 We like to bring clothes in separate bags for each child.
 That way they can easily find their clothes in a bigger bag.
 We also have waterproof bags for spare clothes.
 That way, if we are away for longer periods, we are absolutely sure we have a dry set of spare clothes for later in the week.

 Lower your ambitions

 Now while a great camping trip out into the middle of nowhere could be what you dream of, that might not be the best place to start.
 Toddler camping is better when it’s simple and recognizable.
 Start small, close to home or at least a place you are familiar with.
 That way it is new to your toddler, but you will be at ease because you know some of the utilities.

 Bring easy to make food, something that you know your toddler will eat.
 I think taking out the Dutch oven and making an all day meal is brilliant (just check out our amazing Dutch oven pulled pork), but if it’s your first time camping with a toddler, then why not make things as easy as possible.
-Is your toddler fond of tacos??
-Try out these simple tacos in a bag.
+Bringing a frozen bag of pasta Sause that will only need to be heated, and then boil some spaghettis – that can be a wonderful meal for camping.